Margaret, Maid of Norway: Lady and queen

-Following the unexpected death of King Alexander, Scottish magnates gathered to discuss the future of the kingdom.
+Following the unexpected death of King Alexander, Scottish magnates gathered to discuss the kingdom's future.
 They swore to preserve the throne for the right heir and chose six regents, known as guardians of Scotland, to govern the country.
 Although the succession had been laid out by the time King Alexander III died, Margaret's accession was not yet assured: her stepgrandmother, Queen Yolanda, was pregnant and the child was expected to succeed to the throne.

 There was a dispute in parliament in April involving Robert Bruce, 5th Lord of Annandale, and John Balliol, Lord of Galloway.
 Bruce may have opposed the Maid's succession, or the two men may have both claimed to be next in line to the throne after Yolanda's child and Margaret.

-Queen Yolanda delivered a stillborn child in November, and within a few months King Eric's most prominent councilor, Bjarne Erlingsson, arrived in Scotland to claim the kingdom for Margaret.
+Queen Yolanda delivered a stillborn child in November, and within a few months King Eric's most prominent councillor, Bjarne Erlingsson, arrived in Scotland to claim the kingdom for Margaret.
 Bruce raised a rebellion with his son, Robert, Earl of Carrick, but was defeated in early 1287.
 The precariousness of the situation made King Eric reluctant to see his three-year-old daughter leave Norway for Scotland.